Nallamachu/SpringBoot-Internationalization/README.md

 # SpringBoot-Internationalization
 POC project of Internationalization using Spring Boot technology

-SpringBootInternationalization is a POC project to know how to configure and make it work of internationalization.
-For this project, I choose only WEB and DevTools modules.
-For I18n we use mainly of below two Bean configurations which I have separated from main class and placed under the package of ```com.i18n.message.config```.
+SpringBootInternationalization is a POC project to know how to configure and make it work for internationalization.
+For this project, I choose only ```WEB``` and ```DevTools``` modules.
+For I18n, we use mainly of below two Bean configurations, which I have separated from main class and placed under the package of ```com.i18n.message.config```.

 ```java
 package com.i18n.message.config;